 During Build & Connect 2018, an international colloquium dealing with sustainable buildings and materials, located in Strasbourg, France, European Union.

 By the end of phase n°2, the teams must file a final in-depth report including:

 Any other document entitled to support the team’s project is welcome.
 Please feel free to come up with funny and original submissions (videos, paintings, hand-made maquettes etc.).

-The contest’s final phase will end on November 15th at midnight, Paris time (GMT +1), France, while the Award ceremony will occur on November 28th to 29th, 2018.
+The contest’s final phase will end on November 15th at midnight, Paris time (GMT +1), France, while the Award ceremony will occur on November 28th, 2018.

 The composition of the examination board will be announced on October 15th, 2018.
 The jury will be composed of architects, designers, engineers, eco-conception experts, as well as people recognized for their hard work and economic, social or environmental commitment.
 The 2012 and 2016 edition’s winners will also be invited to participate in the selection of the laureates.